garrison0/raymarchingfundamentals/docs/a-quick-background.md

 :::

 All done.
-But the starter template is simple--you can only see one side of the box.
-The next article fixes this problem.
+But this starter template is simple--you can only see one side of the box.
+The rest of the documentation will teach you all of the techniques needed to get to the final result.